WBZZ

 WBZZ (100.7 FM, "100.7 Star") is a top 40/CHR station licensed to New Kensington, Pennsylvania, targeting Pittsburgh, Pennsylvania, and owned by Audacy, Inc. Its transmitter is located in Pittsburgh's Spring Hill district and its studios are located west of downtown.

 Due to the presence of co-channel WMMS in Cleveland, WBZZ only partially covers the northwestern Pittsburgh radio market.

 History

 Beginnings as WYDD

-100.7 originally signed on the air in 1963 as WYDD with a power of 10,000 watts in New Kensington, operating as the FM sister station of WKPA, also licensed to New Kensington.
+100.7 originally signed on the air on February 4, 1963 as WYDD with a power of 10,000 watts in New Kensington, operating as the FM sister station of WKPA, also licensed to New Kensington.
 In 1967 another FM license, WPGH-FM, was dropped in Pittsburgh at 104.7.
 The owner of WYDD, Gateway Broadcasting Enterprises, applied for 104.7 and the FCC granted the license.
 WYDD assumed 104.7, changed its city of license to Pittsburgh, and increased its power to 50,000 watts.

 A condition of the grant was that Gateway would have to sell the 100.7 frequency to stay compliant with FCC rules and regulations at the time that forbade a licensee to own more than one FM and one AM in a single market.